Carlos Enrique Nolasco

 Nolasco went into the 2013 season knowing he was on the trading block, as he was set to become a free agent at the end of the year, and the Marlins had traded away all of their veterans except for him in an off-season fire sale.
 As the staff's unquestioned ace, he took his regular turn on the mound over the early months and when he was finally traded on July 6th, he was leading the National League with 18 starts.
 He was 5-8, but with a 3.85 ERA, his best since 2008, at that point.
 The trade sent him to the Los Angeles Dodgers in return for three youngsters, Steve Ames, Josh Wall and Angel Sanchez.
 He was excellent in his debut for his new team on July 9th, limiting the Arizona Diamondbacks to a run on 4 hits in 7 innings in a 6-1 win.
 In fact, he was 8-1, 2.07, over his first 12 starts for the Dodgers, then faded down the stretch to finish a combined 13-11, 3.70 in 34 games.
 Because of his late struggles, the Dodgers skipped him in their Division Series win over the Atlanta Braves, preferring to start ace Clayton Kershaw on short rest instead.
 He was then hit hard in his only start in the NLCS, giving up 3 runs in 4 innings to take the loss against the St. Louis Cardinals in Game 4.
 Those late struggles deterred the Dodgers from going all out to re-sign him after the season, and instead he found an unlikely suitor in the Minnesota Twins, who made a rare free agent signing when they inked him to a multi-year deal on November 27th.

 Nolasco's first season with the Twins in 2014 was a trying one, as he finished with a record of 6-12, 5.38 in 27 starts.
-He gave up a whopping 203 hits in only 159 hits, although at least he did not issue many walks - 38 - while striking out 115.
+He gave up a whopping 203 hits in only 159 innings, although at least he did not issue many walks - 38 - while striking out 115.
 Still, his record contributed to a last-place finish by Minnesota.
 He seemed to be headed for a repeat performance when he lost his first start of the 2015 season, 11-0 to the Detroit Tigers on April 8th, then immediately went on the disabled list with inflammation in his elbow.
 He came back on May 2nd and was suddenly unbeatable, proceeding to win his next five starts even though his ERA was still at 5.12.
 The fifth of those wins was also the 100th of Ricky's career.
+However, he left his next start, on may 31st, after one inning and was out of action until September 30th.
+He ended the year at 5-2, 6.75 in 9 games, including 8 starts.
+He was back with the Twins at the start of 2016 and went 4-8, 5.13 in 21 starts for the last-place team.
+At the trading deadline on August 1st, he was dispatched to the Los Angeles Angels of Anaheim alongside P [Alex Meyer]] in return for prospect Alan Busenitz and veteran Hector Santiago.
+He pitched much better in the final two months, going 4-6, 3.21 in 11 starts.
+Overall, his record was 8-14, 4.42 in 32 games, with 197 2/3 innings pitched and 1444 strikeouts.

 Nolasco's brother, Dave Nolasco, played in the minor leagues from 2001-2004.